5T33Z0/OC-Little-Translated/G_Linux/README.md

 - The original Linux bootloader (grub, systemd-boot, syslinux, etc) should not be deleted.

 ## Credits
+- Acidanthera for OpenCore Package and OpenCore Binaray Data
 - **mswgen** from insanelymac.com for the [guide](https://www.insanelymac.com/forum/topic/349838-guide-using-openlinuxboot-to-easily-boot-linux-from-opencore/)